xsen84/goLibreFollower/readme.md

 </p>

   5. Text Size: how big the text/window will be.
 You can use samller size for smaller windows, or big ones if you want a bigger window.
 Play with the values and choose the one that fits.
+Default is 100.
   6. Refresh Interval: how often the application will query the LibreLinkUP servers.
 Libre readings are uploaded every 60 seconds.
 Recomended value is 30-60 seconds.
 Don't set a value too low as you will overwhelm the server.
   7. SAVE settings and restart application